Lake Trout Fishing Guide: Deep Water Tactics for Trophy Lakers

 Best Lake Trout Destinations

-• Lake Superior — largest of the Great Lakes, excellent lake trout
+• Lake Superior — largest of the Great Lakes; excellent lake trout fishing year-round

-• Lake Michigan — recovering population, good spring trolling
+• Lake Michigan — recovering population; good spring trolling near tributary mouths

-• Lake Nipigon, Ontario — legendary trophy lake trout
+• Lake Nipigon, Ontario — legendary trophy lake trout; 40+ pound fish are genuine targets

 Related Guides